hanm13/roundforest_task/README.md

 - MongoDB Server running on localhost (With db name called: 'amazon_db' and collection name: 'seller_products')
 - Node.JS v18.16+
+- Most of the packages in the package.json

 ## How To Run